[opensource] Ubuntu compatibility help?

 > partition.
 Maybe I'll have Microsoft run in a little Linux-cage from a

-> dual-operating system boot orf something like that, as described at
+> dual-operating system boot orf something like that, as described at the last

 More information about the Opensource